- We advise you to exercise a high degree of caution in Tanzania, including Zanzibar, because of the risk of serious

-- A bomb attack near a mosque in Stone Town, Zanzibar in June 2014 killed one person and injured several others.
-This follows an earlier bombing incident in Stone Town in February 2014.
+- Two bombing incidents in Stone Town, Zanzibar in 2014 killed one person and injured several others.
 Further attacks are possible.
 Be vigilant in crowded places and monitor local media.

 - There were a number of small scale attacks in Arusha in 2014, targeting bars and restaurants.

 - You should avoid all protests and demonstrations as they may turn violent.

-- Ferries have been known to be overloaded or unseaworthy.
-There have been incidents leading to mass causalities in 2011 and 2012.
+- Ferries have been known to be overloaded or unseaworthy with two major incidents in recent years leading to mass causalities.